neilmce/quiz/rounds/science.md

     A: In the hand

-6. Up, Down, Top, Bottom, Strange and Charmed are all what?
+6. Up, Down, Top, Bottom, Strange and Charmed are all types of what?
 (1 point)

     A: Types of quark.